This is an official version.

 (a) "Act" means the Smoke-free Environment Act, 2005 ; and

-(b) "independent mechanical ventilation system" means equipment that provides fresh air to and exhausts air from a public place or workplace so that no amount of air that is exhausted from a designated smoking room is permitted to return to a public place or workplace.
+(b) "independent mechanical ventilation system" means equipment that provides fresh air to and exhausts air from a public place or workplace so that no amount of air that is exhausted from a designated smoking room or a designated e-cigarette use room is permitted to return to a public place or workplace.

 3. (1) An employer shall, by posting clearly visible signs, inform all employees in a workplace under the control of the employer

-(a) that smoking is prohibited in all work spaces except in designated smoking rooms; and
+(a) that smoking is prohibited in all work spaces except in designated smoking rooms and designated e-cigarette use rooms; and

-(b) of the location of all rooms that are designated smoking rooms.
+(b) of the location of all rooms that are designated smoking rooms and designated e-cigarette use rooms.

 (2) Where an employer is in control of a workplace to which the public is admitted, the employer shall, by means of a clearly visible sign posted at each entrance to the workplace used by the public inform members of the public who enter the workplace that smoking is prohibited.